Skip to main content

 The California Partnership for Long-Term Care, explained

 The California Partnership for Long-Term Care provides dollar-for-dollar Medi-Cal asset protection in exchange for buying a qualifying private LTC policy.
 Qualifying policies require a minimum daily benefit, inflation protection, and tax-qualified status.
-Since California eliminated the Medi-Cal asset limit in 2024, the asset-protection feature matters less for ongoing eligibility but remains relevant for estate-recovery protection and for the comfort of a hybrid public-private financing plan.
+California briefly ran without a Medi-Cal asset limit in 2024 and 2025, but the asset limit was reinstated on January 1, 2026, at $130,000 for a single applicant and $195,000 for a couple, so the asset-protection feature again matters for ongoing eligibility, alongside estate-recovery protection and the comfort of a hybrid public-private financing plan.

 The short answer